dSouthard/CSCI5239_HW5/README.md

 * Use your mouse cursor to rotate the globe.
 * Use the sliders below the globe to adjust the light's position
 * Click on the checkbox to enable the earth to rotate on its own.
 Note: This disables any mouse events on the globe until the checkbox is unchecked.
 * This program makes use of per-fragment lighting calculation and is based on the WebGL Lesson 15 at [Learning WebGL] (http://learningwebgl.com/blog/?p=1778) as well as example 8 from the course.
+It makes use of the glMatrix library for matrix calculations.

 **Time To Complete Assignment:** ~8 hours